waffiqaziz/story-app/README.md

 terms:

 1. Non-commercial Use: Story App is not to be used for any commercial activities.
-2. Third-party API Use: The third-party API used in this app is provided from an external source ( bootcamp), and users should acknowledge that it is for learning purposes only.
+2. Third-party API Use: The API is provided from an external source and users should acknowledge that it is for learning purposes only.
-3. User Content: Users are responsible for the stories they post.
+4. User Content: Users are responsible for the stories they post.
 No inappropriate, offensive, or illegal content is allowed.
-4. Privacy: Users should avoid sharing any personal, sensitive, or private information within the app.
+5. Privacy: Users should avoid sharing any personal, sensitive, or private information within the app.
-5. Non-liability: The app developer is not liable for any misuse of the API or user-generated content shared through the app.
+6. Non-liability: The app developer is not liable for any misuse of the API or user-generated content shared through the app.

 ## Contributing 🤝